jart/blink/README.md

 have all their hash entrypoints removed, but they can't be unmapped since other threads might still be executing on them.
 Blink handles this using a circular queue that reuses the least-recently retired blocks.

+Blink doesn't use indirect branches in generated JIT code and instead favors the use of near branches.
+Since generated JIT code will usually call statically compiled functions, we need to ensure that that JIT memory and Blink's executable image both reside at a closeby location in the host virtual address space.
+Blink accomplishes that by defining a gigantic static array that's part of the executable's `.bss` section.
+This ensures Blink will always have access to JIT memory, and that it won't interfere with any system's dynamic linker.

 ### Virtualization